adamsilver/maintainablecss.com-jekyll/_chapters/06-modules.md

 As our basket module only appears in the basket page, we didn't consider being able to reuse it elsewhere.
 Also, we didn't address the fact that the remove button is a component of the basket, making it harder to reuse across modules.

-Buttons are an example of something that we want to reuse in lot's of places, and potentially *within* different modules.
+Buttons are an example of something that we want to reuse in lots of places, and potentially *within* different modules.
 (A button is not particularly useful on its own.)

 One option would be to upgrade the button component into a module as follows: